maggiedoch/foveation-mask/README.md

 If the code looks dumb and stupid and bad, it's because it is.

 My next steps will be:
-  – Requiring participants to center cursor between trials – Set a min. time between trials (Spamming the spacebar kinda breaks everything) – Possibly a slider for opacity?
+  (1) Requiring participants to center cursor between trials, (2) Set a min. time between trials (Spamming the spacebar kinda breaks everything), (3) Possibly a slider for opacity?, and
-  – Maybe making the L's offset a bit to vary distractor similarity to target?
+  (4) Maybe making the L's offset a bit to vary distractor similarity to target?